.

 Where Should You Send the Images?

-Once you have the images ready you will need to email them at:
+Once you have the images ready you will need to send them to my email address:

 fittingchildrensshoes@gmail.com